SpurSlicer/Advent-of-Code-2023/README.md

 Hopefully they are neat to look at!
 Everything posted here DOES work and will come with an example file (the one I was given).

 ## Compilation
-To compile, just enter gcc x-y.c and run with .\a.out x.txt
+To compile, just enter gcc x-y.c\n and run with .\a.out x.txt

 Hope this stuff is interesting!